mysociety/parlparse/hansard.md

 **Warning: There is a *lot* of data, downloading it all may take a while.**

-The easiest way to get hold of all the data currently stored for Hansard is via rsync to `data.theyworkforyou.com::parldata`.
+The easiest way to get hold of the data currently stored for Hansard is via rsync to `data.theyworkforyou.com::parldata`.
+This is especially useful if you e.g. want to update every day to have the latest files, but only want to download the new or changed ones.
 You can see what's available by running:

 `rsync data.theyworkforyou.com::parldata`

-You can then use rsync to retrieve content as necessary.
+You can then use rsync to retrieve content as necessary; the parsed XML files are in the `scrapedxml` directory.
 Check `man rsync` for more information on the available options.

 We strongly recommend that where possible you use `--exclude '.svn' --exclude 'tmp/'` switches, as these are used for processing and versioning, and aren't relevant to the data.
-A command to download the complete dataset is:
+To download all Commons main chamber debates from October 2012, you would use something like:

-`rsync -az --progress --exclude '.svn' --exclude 'tmp/' data.theyworkforyou.com::parldata .`
+`rsync -az --progress --exclude '.svn' --exclude 'tmp/' --relative data.theyworkforyou.com::parldata/scrapedxml/debates/debates2012-10-* .`